camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 ```

 :::note
-You can refer to the [Camunda C8 Helm deployment Documentation](../../../deploy/) for more detailed information on Helm-based deployments.
+For additional details, refer to the [Camunda 8 Helm deployment documentation](../../../deploy/).
 :::

 ### Web Modeler